CiscoDevNet/node-sparkbot/docs/SettingUpYourSparkBot.md

 ```

-## Register your bot as a Spark WebHook
+## Register your bot with a WebHook

-Last step, is to create a Spark Webhook for your bot.
+Last step, is to create a Webex Teams Webhook for your bot.

-This can be done via the Cisco Spark Developer Portal / [Create a WebHook](https://developer.ciscospark.com/endpoint-webhooks-post.html) interactive documentation,
+This can be done via the Webex  Developer Portal / [Create a WebHook](https://developer.webex.com/endpoint-webhooks-post.html) interactive documentation,
 but also via Postman or a CURL command as will see right after.

 ### via the interactive documentation

 For the scope of this example, we'll associate our bot to all resources and events.

 Note: even if our webhook can process all events, you can register a webhook with a more limited set of events.
-Then Spark will then invoke your webhook only if those events happen (whatever your bot can process).
+Then Webex will then invoke your webhook only if those events happen (whatever your bot can process).

 ![](img/spark4devs-create-webhook-all-all.png)